open-horizon/anax/docs/cluster_install.md

   ```

 ## Install Agent on Edge Cluster
+{: #install-agent-on-edge-cluster}

-This content describes how to install the Open Horizon agent on k3s or microk8s - lightweight and small Kubernetes cluster solutions.
+This content describes how to install the Open Horizon agent on K3s or microk8s - lightweight and small Kubernetes cluster solutions.

 **Note** These instructions assume that the Hub was configured to listen on an external IP using SSL transport.
 For more information about setting up an All-in-1 Management Hub see [here](./all-in-1-setup.md)